-What is a panproctocolectomy?
+What is an APER?

-This operation involves removing all the colon, the rectum (the last part of the bowel before the back passage) and anal canal (back passage).
-The bottom is then sewn up so that you no longer have a back passage and the end of the small bowel is brought out to the skin to form a permanent ileostomy.
-This is a piece of bowel on the outside of your abdomen where stool will drain into a stoma bag.
+This operation involves removing the rectum (the last part of the bowel before the back passage) and anal canal (back passage).
+The bottom is then sewn up so that you no longer have a back passage and the bowel is brought out to the skin to form a permanent colostomy.
+This is a piece of bowel on the outside of your abdomen where stool will drain into a bag.
+The diagram opposite shows the bowel that is removed (hatched area) and the bowel which is left behind is the piece of bowel which drains onto the skin.